ajayr6696/Java_Swing_GUI/README.md

 ## Notes

-- This application is implemented using Java Spring Boot framework.
+- This application is implemented using Java's Swing library.
 - The "File" sub-menus "Open" and "Save" currently don't have specific functionality implemented.
 You can extend the application to add file handling features.
 - Feel free to explore and enhance the application with additional features as desired.